CIRDLES/Squid/README.md

 The **Data** menu: 1) _Manage Sample Names_, 2) _Manage Spots and Reference Materials_, and 3) _Audit Raw Data_ for all data files.
 For Prawn data files, it also
-   provides for saving and swapping out data files.  '_Manage Sample Names_' automates with overrides the naming of samples based on delimeters or leading character counts.  '_Manage Spots and Reference Materials_' supports editing spot names, filtering spots by name, and setting both the project's reference material spots and concentration reference material spots by using the same filtering feature.
+   provides for saving and swapping out data files.  '_Manage Sample Names_' automates with overrides the naming of samples based on delimiters or leading character counts.  '_Manage Spots and Reference Materials_' supports editing spot names, filtering spots by name, and setting both the project's reference material spots and concentration reference material spots by using the same filtering feature.
 The reference material models are selected here as well.
 The context menu on the left-side list is accessed by a right-mouse click and has items for removing a spot and splitting the data file into two files.
 Any modifications to the data file can be saved to a new file if needed.
-Note that saving the project preserves the changes to the data within the project file but without changing the source data file.  '_Audit masses_' provides time-based views of masses and is configuable to show mass diferences as well.
+Note that saving the project preserves the changes to the data within the project file but without changing the source data file.  '_Audit masses_' provides time-based views of masses and is configurable to show mass differences as well.

 The **Task** menu -
 1) '_View Current Task_' provides for the user to configure the metadata about a task including